shantguedekelian/Trends-in-Recipes/README.md

 <br>

-As we see, there is an overall increase in calories as the number of ingredients increases; suggesting that more complex meals might be correlated with higher calories.
+We observe a **general upward trend** in calories as the number of ingredients increases.
+This suggests that **more complex recipes** (with more ingredients) may tend to be higher in calories, potentially due to the inclusion of richer or more calorie-dense components.

 # Assessment of Missingness